-An overseas corporate body is a company, partnership firm, society or any other corporate body owned directly or indirectly by a Non-Resident Indian and includes an overseas trust where not less than sixty per cent beneficial interest is held by Non-Resident Indians directly or indirectly.
+An overseas corporate body is a company, partnership firm, society or any other corporate body owned directly or indirectly by a Non-Resident Indian and includes an overseas trust where not less than 60% beneficial interest is held by Non-Resident Indians directly or indirectly.